jumpinjackie/forge-e33-mod/design/BLACK.md

 2B
 Sorcery
 Search your library for a Nevron card, reveal it, put it into your hand, then shuffle.
+---
+I have my pets in place "She who controls chroma, controls the Canvas."
+I can't take her chroma, but I can keep it from returning to her.
 ```

 [card implementation](../custom/cards/c/cleas_chromatic_mastery.txt)